javaee/metro-jax-ws/jaxws-ri/samples/fromwsdl_secure/Readme.txt

-fromwsdl sample demonstrates the WSDL->Java programming model.
+fromwsdl sample demonstrates the WSDL->Java programming model using an SSL HTTP endpoint.

 * It has two operations with different MEPs
     * in/out - addNumbers()